carmen-timpau/BBO-Capstone-Project/experiments/week_09/strategy_summary.md

 **BBO Week 9 - Bayesian Optimisation Strategy Summary**

-1. Replaced the separate Week 8 Kernel Ablation Study and Acquisition Function Ablation Study with a **single Full Joint Kernel × Acquisition Rollout Ablation Study**, sweeping all 8 kernel variants against all 10<sup>*</sup> acquisition strategies (plus an added **Random Baseline**) — 88 combinations tested jointly, per function — via **Robust Multi-Step Sequential Offline Bayesian Optimization Rollout**.
-This replaced the Week 8 approach of selecting the kernel first (via LOOCV R²) and only ablating acquisition functions afterwards, using the 'winning' kernel, since _kernel and acquisition choices interact, and a kernel selected purely for regression fit quality is not guaranteed to pair best with the eventual acquisition strategy_, leading to less-than-optimal-quality query predictions.
+1. Replaced the separate Week 8 Kernel Ablation Study and Acquisition Function Ablation Study with a **single Full Joint Kernel × Acquisition Rollout Ablation Study** [1], sweeping all 8 kernel variants against all 10<sup>*</sup> acquisition strategies (plus an added **Random Baseline**) — 88 combinations tested jointly, per function — via **Robust Multi-Step Sequential Offline Bayesian Optimization Rollout**.
+This replaced the Week 8 approach of selecting the kernel first (via LOOCV R²) and only ablating acquisition functions afterwards, using the 'winning' kernel, since _kernel and acquisition choices interact, and a kernel selected purely for regression fit quality is not guaranteed to pair best with the eventual acquisition strategy_, leading to less-than-optimal-quality query predictions.[1]

 2. Used **Mean Final Simple Regret** as the _primary ranking metric_ (directly reflecting the global maximization goal, reported alongside "Mean Best Value Found" for interpretability), with **Area Under the Regret Curve (AURC)** as a _secondary tiebreaker capturing convergence speed_.
 A **Random Baseline** (uniform random candidate selection) was added to every function's ablation, to confirm whether the tested acquisition strategies meaningfully outperform blind search rather than assuming it, as it was done before.